 “I believe my time is short and I need to make the best use of my time as I am able.
 I know I need to be constantly pursuing You so I can lead others to You.
 Only through You can I do this, and I believe You are faithful.
 You will stretch me and help me reach out my short arms.
 My God is my guide, I can’t get lost.
 He is my light.
 He gives me armor; I can’t be hurt.
 My family and friends will fight along side of me.
 When the battle has been won, I will lay down.
 I will kneel and bow my head so I get no honor, no glory but to the One who gave us glory- the One who is mighty to save, Creator of all things- the One who is Love, who lives in me and directs me!
 God, You are so good!”
 Journal entry, Oct.
 15 (less than one month before John’s passing)

-The following week, Louie Giglio from Passion City Church gave an awesome sermon inspired by John: Fully Alive.
+The following week, pastor Louie Giglio from Passion City Church gave a powerful sermon inspired by John: Fully Alive.
 I encourage you to take the time to listen to it.

 After John’s death, his family chose to keep his facebook page active, and they occasionally share words from his journal or from some of his favorite devotions.
 But what is even more moving is the stories people share on his facebook wall: stories of how John touched their lives through his vivacious way of living and loving.
 John never backed down from the speaking the truth, sometimes so boldly it was humorous, but it was always done in love.